Qifeng-Wu99/Qifeng-Wu99.github.io/_pages/about.md

   - /about.html
 ---

-🧐 I'm currently engaged as a Research Assistant at Northeastern University, supervised by [Prof. Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/).
-My research interest lies in multi-modality models, specifically LLM+Vision.

-🎓 I'm on track to complete my Master of Science in Electrical and Computer Engineering (MSECE) from Northeastern University by the end of Spring 2024.
+I am currently a research intern in the [Computational Biology Department](https://cbd.cmu.edu/), [School of Computer Science at Carnegie Mellon University](https://www.cs.cmu.edu/), supervised by [Dr. Min Xu](https://cbd.cmu.edu/people/xu.html).
+I am broadly interested in **multimodal learning**, **generative AI**, and **large language models**, particularly in how different data modalities and abstract concepts within them can be effectively represented to improve generation tasks.

-🎓 My academic journey began at the University of Electronic Science and Technology of China (UESTC) and the University of Glasgow, where I pursued my undergraduate studies in Communication Engineering.
+Before this, I pursued a MSECE degree in [Northeastern University](https://www.northeastern.edu/) and was fortunate to work with [Profs.
+Yun Raymond Fu](https://www1.ece.neu.edu/~yunfu/) on developing digital avatar.
+My academic journey began at the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/) and the [University of Glasgow (UoG)](https://www.gla.ac.uk/), where I pursued my undergraduate studies in Communication Engineering.